 6. Apply Hot Pepper Spray

 Pour the mixture into a spray bottle and shake it up nicely before spraying down the soil in your potted plants.
-You can also apply some of the pepper spray on the outside of the pots and the surrounding area for even better results.
+You can also apply some pepper spray on the outside of the pots and the surrounding area for even better results.

-Additionally, you can also buy commercial hot pepper spray in the store or online if you prefer.
+You can also buy commercial hot pepper spray in the store or online if you prefer.

 7. Create a Rock Barrier

 Rocks may also help keep squirrels from digging up the soil in your pots.
 Simply put some small rocks around the plant in the pot to protect the exposed soil.